A Note on Religion

 Show this to anyone who questions whether longhairs can be upstanding citizens: The signing of The Declaration of Independence is shown on the back of the two dollar bill.
 The illustration shows many of the signers were longhairs!
 One can also drag out any nickel coin to make this point; Thomas Jefferson, who drafted the document and served as the U.S.'s third President, is widely reported to have sported a ponytail, and he is shown on the coin with his hair pulled back into a ponytail.

 The Gay Longhair bulletin board is for longhaired men who want to meet other longhairs.
-They also have a section that profiles over a hundred gay longhairs.
+They also have a section that profiles about a hundred gay longhairs.
 The links for their bulletin board include several other sites that provide profiles and message facilities for gay longhairs, so I have not included them here.

 Sites for women who want to meet longhairs tend to be fleeting, and keeping an updated list is not practical.